 - practice of religion preventing attendance at a fixed time with no reasonable alternative available;

 - self employed work if trying to become self employed;

 - the person claiming, a dependant or someone being cared for having an accident, illness or relapse;

 - attendance at the funeral of a close friend or relative;

 - any other relevant matter.
 This will depend on the facts of the case but could, for example, include problems with care arrangements.

 A person making a new claim for Income Support can only claim for her/himself and her/his partner.
 S/he cannot claim for dependent children and/or qualifying young people.
 Instead s/he must claim CTC.
-A person who has been claiming Income Support since 5 April 2004 may have transitional protection.
+A person who has been claiming Income Support since 5 April 2004 may have transitional protection, entitling her/him to payments for her/his children through Income Support, not CTC.
 See section 12 for details.